ezsystems/ezplatform/INSTALL.md

 $ sudo setfacl -dR -m u:www-data:rwx -m u:`whoami`:rwx ezpublish/cache ezpublish/logs ezpublish/config
 ```

+## Setup files
+1. *Optional* Upgrade Configuration: Generate eZ Publish 5 yml configuration

+    **Note: this step in only valid for upgrades and can be ignored if you intend to run the setup wizard.**

+    To generate yml configuration for the new Symfony stack a console command has been provided to
+    cover single site setups.

+    Perform the following command, where: <package> is one of (ezdemo_site[_clean], ezflow_site[_clean],
+    ezwebin_site[_clean], plain_site) and <adminsiteaccess> is, for instance, 'ezdemo_site_admin':

+       ```bash
+       cd /<ezpubish5-root-dir>/
+       php ezpublish/console ezpublish:configure --env=prod <package> <adminsiteaccess>
+       ```

+    If you instead would likt to manually create your yml config, do the following:
+    * Copy `ezpublish/config/ezpublish.yml.example` to `ezpublish/config/ezpublish_prod.yml`
+    * Edit `ezpublish/config/ezpublish_prod.yml`

+2. Dump your assets in your webroot:

+    ```bash
+    php ezpublish/console assets:install --symlink web
+    php ezpublish/console ezpublish:legacy:assets_install --symlink web
+    ```
+    The first command will symlink all the assets from your bundles in the `web/` folder, in a `bundles/` sub-folder.

+    The second command will symlink assets from your eZ Publish legacy directory and add wrapper scripts around the legacy front controllers
+    (basically `index_treemenu.php`, `index_rest.php` and `index_cluster.php`)

+    In both cases "web" is the default folder, --relative can be added for relative symlinks and further help is available with -h.

 3. *Optional* - Configure a VirtualHost:

+    ( TODO: Point to http://doc.ez.no/eZ-Publish/Technical-manual/5.x/Installation/Virtual-host-setup when available )

     ```apache
     <VirtualHost *:80>